SuperMayy/form-enigen-Ruukki/README.md

 # form-enigen-Ruukki
-HTML CSS vanilla JavaScript form for Ruuki website
+HTML and vanilla JavaScript form for Ruuki website